 Iowa has a reciprocal agreement with Illinois.
 This means the wages and salaries earned by the taxpayer should be taxed only in the taxpayer's state of residence.
-Income from gambling in Iowa is taxable to Iowa regardless of where the taxpayer lives.

 If your employer accidentally withheld Illinois taxes from your pay, you will need to file a nonresident Illinois return to claim a refund of the taxes withheld.